openmc-dev/openmc/docs/source/usersguide/input.rst

 The ``<track>`` element specifies particles for which OpenMC will output binary files describing particle position at every step of its transport.
 This element should be followed by triplets of integers.
-Each triplet describes one particle .
+Each triplet describes one particle.
 The integers in each triplet specify the batch number, generation number, and particle number, respectively.

   *Default*: None